clubedaentrega/log-sink-server/README.md

 This service was created with some core design principles, explained bellow

 ### Streaming
-Using a model based on streaming data reduces overhead when compared to a request-response model, since there is no round-trip and one only connection is kept.
+Using a model based on streaming data reduces overhead when compared to request-response, since there is no round-trip and only one connection is kept open.

-Log-sink offers two live streams:
+Log sink offers two live streams:

-* for producers, to send log data to log-sik
+* for producers, to send log data this service
-* for consumers, to receive log data routed by log-sink
+* for consumers, to receive log data routed by this service

 ### Standard log format
-Log-sink does not enforce a rigid log format, but offers some standard fields that it optimizes for.
+Log sink does not enforce a rigid log format, but offers some standard fields that it optimizes for.
 Those fields are divided in two groups:

 * Required:
 	* origin: name of the app which created it (auto-filled for you)